 Yield spread premiums can be quite large.
 For example in the case of Ms. D from Brooklyn, the lender contended that the broker fee and lender's fees amounted to 7.956% of the loan amount.
 These fees, as calculated by the lender, amounted to \$7,296, compared to an amount financed of \$91,704.
 The broker also received a yield spread premium of \$990, which was not figured into the lender's HOEPA fees calculation.
+If it had been, the points and fees would have exceeded 9% of the loan amount.
 The loan included numerous features that would violate HOEPA, including a 24% default interest rate, a prepayment penalty, and a borrower whose income was less than the loan payment.
-See loan documents attached as Exhibit 4.
+See loan documents attached as Exhibit 5.